zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/indexes.md

 ### Unique Index

-By default, indexes are not unique, multiple rows are allowed to have the same value(s) for the index's column set.
+By default, indexes are not unique.
+Multiple rows are allowed to have the same value(s) for the index's column set.
 You can make an index unique, as shown below.

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)